“Little Girl” offers more than just ‘Butterfly Kisses!’ Celebrate Fathers and Daughters!

 ATTENTION FATHERS & DAUGHTERS: YOU SHOULD BE IN PICTURES!

-As Father’s Day and the summer bridal season are upon us, I will be releasing a REMIXED VIDEO version of my critically acclaimed celebration of the Father Daughter relationship, “Little Girl.”
+As Valentine's Day and the winter bridal season are upon us, I will be releasing a REMIXED VIDEO version of my critically acclaimed celebration of the Father Daughter relationship, “Little Girl.”

 In an effort to make this version even more exciting and represent the world we live in today, I am inviting you, the international pool of fathers and daughters, to submit your pictures and videos of the special times you’ve spent together to be considered for inclusion in the upcoming video.